SHA STUDENT ATHLETIC CODE OF CONDUCT

 First Offense: Suspension of 20% of the next season’s scheduled athletic contests.

-Second Offense: Suspension from all athletic contests for a full calendar year.
+Second Offense: Suspension for all athletic contests for a full calendar year.

 Third Offense: Termination of participation in the Sacred Heart Academy athletic program for the remainder of the student’s high school career and forfeiture of all school athletic awards for that sport in the current season.